Thijs Libregts: Managerial career

-Libregts' first coaching position was at Excelsior Rotterdam, where he worked from 1975 to 1980.
-Excelsior were relegated in Libregts' first season, but they won promotion in 1978–79.
-From Excelsior he moved to PSV Eindhoven, whom he took to second place in the Eredivisie in 1981–82.
-In 1983 Libregts moved to Feyenoord, where he won a league and cup double in his first season.
-At Feyenoord Libregts he was involved in a race row after he was alleged to have referred to Ruud Gullit as "blackie" and criticised him for being lazy, though Libregts defended himself by claiming that it was merely a nickname.
+Libregts began his coaching career at Excelsior, first working with the youth teams before becoming assistant to head coach Ben Peeters.
+When Peeters left in 1973, Excelsior appointed Bob Janse as head coach with Libregts as his assistant, but the arrangement proved unsuccessful and the club were relegated.
+Libregts then took sole charge, and after reaching the promotion play-offs in his first full season, led Excelsior to the Eerste Divisie title in 1978–79, winning promotion to the Eredivisie.
+He remained at Excelsior until 1980, when he accepted an approach from PSV.
+Over three seasons at PSV he finished fifth, second and third in the Eredivisie, but won no trophies.

+In 1983 Libregts moved to Feyenoord, where he won the league and cup double in his first and only season, with Johan Cruyff among the players in his squad.

-In November 1984 Libregts moved to Greece with Aris Thessaloniki, where he remained until 1986.
+In November 1984 Libregts moved to Greece with Aris, where he remained until 1986.
 In the 1986–87 season he joined PAOK, but his stay was brief and in December 1987 he switched to Olympiacos.

 Libregts was appointed as Netherlands manager in 1988 as he took over from Rinus Michels as coach of the European champions.
-The Netherlands easily qualified for the 1990 FIFA World Cup, but Libregts was replaced by Leo Beenhakker before the tournament itself.
+He guided the Netherlands to World Cup qualification unbeaten, but was dismissed on 20 December 1989 following a Volkskrant interview in which he was alleged to have made racist remarks about Ruud Gullit.
+Libregts denied the characterisation, stating the words had been taken out of context.

-From 1991 to 1994 he was a coach with Iraklis Thessaloniki in Greece and from 1994 to 1995 returned to coach Olympiacos.
+From 1991 to 1994 he was a coach with Iraklis in Greece and from 1994 to 1995 returned to coach Olympiacos.
 Having been dismissed by Olympiakos, Libregts took charge of the Nigeria national team in August 1998, who he managed until October 1999.
 After two years out of work Libregts joined Grazer AK in October 2001 where he remained until August 2002 and whom he led to the Cup, as well as to the victory in Supercup.

-In August 2002 he was replaced by Walter Schachner and he has been without a club since then.
+In August 2002 he was replaced by Walter Schachner.